 How do I apply for the Prize?

-Applications will be available by mid-May 2019 on our website.
+Applications will be available June 1, 2020 on our website.
 Please click here.

 What criteria are used in the selection process?